analogvoid/rpi-ipfs/README.md

 # rpi-ipfs
-tl;dr Containerized IPFS node compatible with Docker on Raspberry Pi
+tl;dr: Containerized IPFS node compatible with Docker on Raspberry Pi

 This project aims to create a Raspberry Docker container that when run initializes an [IPFS](https://ipfs.io) node.
 This borrows from the IPFS project and uses hypriot/alpine-scratch as a base image.